wzrdtales/node-ultimate-migrate/README.md

  * Should I really don't care about Migration Compatiblity when switching Database Engines?

-It depends, at least if you are switching between a Database Engine that supports foreign keys and one not, you probably don't need to care.
+It depends, if you're switching between a Database Engine that supports foreign keys and one that do not and of course all relations are implemented outside the Database, you don't need to care.
-Unless you haven't implemented relations outside the Database, then you've a problem.
-But if you switch between a Database Engine that supports functions and one that don't, you have a problem.
-But this is no longer a problem of the Migration, but your decision.
+But if you switch between a Database Engine that supports functions and one that don't, you're probably screwed.
+It's all about making the right decisions.

  * Do you hate RAW Queries?